HasibullahFathi/rock-perer-scissors/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     - In the GitHub repository, navigate to the Settings tab.
+    - Select the Pages tab.
-    - From the source section drop-down menu, select the Mian and /root.
+    - From the source section drop-down menu, select the main and /root.
     - Once the main branch has been selected and saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-    - Generates a link which is the URL of our page. live link of GetFit page: https://hasibullahfathi.github.io/rock-perer-scissors/
+    - Generates a link which is the URL of our page. live link of Rock, Paper, Scissors, Lizard, Spock page: https://hasibullahfathi.github.io/rock-perer-scissors/

 ## Credits